cleanlab/cleanlab/README.md

 cleanlab is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 See [GNU Affero General Public LICENSE](https://github.com/cleanlab/cleanlab/blob/master/LICENSE) for details.
-You can email us to discuss licensing: team@cleanlab.ai

-### Commercial licensing

-Commercial licensing is available for teams and enterprises that want to use cleanlab in production workflows, but are unable to open-source their code [as is required by the current license](https://github.com/cleanlab/cleanlab/blob/master/LICENSE).
-Please email us: team@cleanlab.ai